 Note: At this time, we cannot invite parents/carers into school due to the current climate.

 On a Friday, we also hold a celebration assembly where as a whole school community, we celebrate house points collected within each year group, any awards that have been earnt outside of school and the attendance for each year group as well as whole school attendance.

 Through our learning bees, that identify different learning behaviours we encourage at St Alban’s, we develop ways that children can ensure they achieve in a range of areas of school life.
 For example, we encourage children to “Be Willing” and in turn, the more they are willing to push and challenge themselves, the more likely they are to learn new things.
 Our learning bee behaviours are:

 At St Alban’s, we aim to have the highest attainable standards of physical and mental health, through our varied and balanced curriculum, and we aim to support our children in learning to make healthy, safe choices.

 Nurturing means more than giving your child food, shelter and clothing.
 It is about building a healthy and strong emotional relationship (attachment) and it means developing a relationship where you are the person that is there for your child if they are upset, worried, scared etc. Some research shows that when a child is nurtured, they are more likely to be healthy and successful in school and also more able to get along with other children and for strong relationships with others.

 We are very lucky at St Alban’s to have a nurture/wellbeing room; a designated place for our children, and parents or carers if needed, to utilize when supporting their mental health and wellbeing.
-At St Alban’s, we run bespoke wellbeing groups which are short-term, focused interventions for children with particular social, emotional and behavioural difficulties which can create a barrier to learning.
+At St Alban’s, we run bespoke wellbeing groups which are short-term, focused interventions for children with particular social, emotional and behavioural difficulties or worries which can create a barrier to learning.